h4x3rotab/btg-transparent/README.md

 # btg-transparent

 This web site tracks the live balance of the BTG Endowment.
-Live balances, per wallet, are drawn from https://explorer.bitcoingold.org/insight/.
+Live balances, per wallet, are pulled using the Insight API at https://explorer.bitcoingold.org/insight/.
 The Live Unspent Total may take a moment to load as all wallet balances must be pulled, first.

 ## Background